This post may contain affiliate links. Please read my disclosure policy.

 I’ve tried making fancy popsicles over the years, with very little success.
 The simple, fresh, uncomplicated recipes are often my favorites anyway and this popsicle is all that and so much more!
 You can tweak the recipe by adding a little spiced rum for a tropical flavor that reminds me of an icy cold Piña Colada.
 With the heat wave we’ve been having, these popsicles have been our go-to treat after weeding the garden, mowing the grass, or just because.

-Coconut Pineapple Popsicles – perfect for the weekend and these dog days of summer!
+Coconut Pineapple Popsicles – perfect for the weekend and these long hot dog days of summer!

 - 1-2 tablespoons spiced rum (optional)

 - Place all ingredients in the carafe of a good blender.
 Process until smooth.
-Pour into popsicle molds and freeze overnight.
+Pour into popsicle molds and freeze for 1 hour, then insert popsicle sticks.
+Return to the freezer and leave overnight.

 - To remove from the molds, allow the popsicles to rest at room temperature for 5 minutes, then dip the bottoms in a sink filled with hot water.
 Hold in the water for just a few seconds and remove.
 Try to remove a popsicle from the mold and if it won't come out, submerge another 10 seconds or so until they release.